ismatfarjana/T2A2_Rails_marketplace/README.md

 <details>
     <summary>Click here to expand</summary>

-* Clone repository by running `git clone git@github.com:ismatfarjana/T2A2_Rails_marketplace.git`
+* clone repository by running `git clone git@github.com:ismatfarjana/T2A2_Rails_marketplace.git`
-* Navigate into app folder by running `cd T2A2_Rails_marketplace`
+* navigate into app folder by running `cd T2A2_Rails_marketplace`
+* update config/database.yml with your postgresql username & password
-* Make sure you have config variable for Stripe, AWS S3
+* update config/credentials.yml with your variable for Stripe, AWS S3
 * run `bundle install`
-* run `postgresql` on local mechine
 * run `rails db:setup`
 * run `rails db:migrate`
 * run `rails server`
-* Type `localhost:3000` on your favourite browser to see the project in action
+* type `localhost:3000` on your favourite browser to see the project in action

 </details>